20 Apr 2020

 29 May 2020

 Temporary closure of the chapel

-On the advise of Japanese Government and Akita prefecture, our chapel will be closed until the epidemic of the new coronavirus ends.
+We are sorry, but on the advise of Japanese Government and Akita prefecture, the chapel and all the gardens of our convent are closed until the epidemic of COVID-19 ends.

 The Institute of the Handmaids of the Sacred Heart of Jesus in the Holy Eucharist, "Seitai Hoshikai," is a small institute of Catholic religious women leading dedicated lives of prayer and was established in 1970 by the late Bishop John Shojiro Ito of Niigata, Japan.